sinux-l5d/studentbox-doc/content/private/research-methods.md

 - The body for the actual data, when needed, nowadays mostly [[research/api/json|JSON]] for APIs
 - The return status tells quickly if everything happened as expected

-Let's say we have a database of recipe.
+Let's say we have a database of recipes.
 We want to list them, add, modify and delete them.
 This can be done with a meaningful base path like `/recipes`.
 An API following REST principles would have those couples verbs/paths:
 - `GET /recipes` to have a list of them (complete or partial objects, maybe with pagination)
 - `POST /recipes` to add one
 - `PUT /recipes/:id` or `PATCH /recipes/:id` to modify a recipe fully or partially (where id is a unique identifier of the resource)